mulesoft/api-console/README.md

 This branch is in active development and most probably changes daily.
 Update your branch regularly when previewing the next version.

+## Version compatibility

+As of version 6.0.0-preview.16, API Console only works with AMF model version 2 (AMF parser >= 4.0.0).
+For compatibility use any previous version.
+Note that support for previous versions has been dropped and this is only version with active development.

 ## Preview and development

 1. Clone the element.